 These can improve the architectural appearance of your home.
 Metal roofing is typically more energy efficient during air conditioning season.
-The life expectancy for a metal roof is longer than asphalt roofing and can be expect to last 50 years or longer.
+According to this roofing company in Florence SC, the life expectancy for a metal roof is longer than asphalt roofing and can be expect to last 50 years or longer.
 However, metal roofs are not an option for low pitch or flat roofs.

 Tile roofing material

 Tile roofing material is made from a clay and concrete mixture.
 This roofing material is most commonly used in warmer climates as well as in harsh climates.
 Clay roofs are the most durable of the common roofing materials.
 Because these allow air-flow under the tiles, they are the most energy efficient in warm climates.
 These are the longest lasting roofs and you most likely won't have to replace it in your lifetime.
 The biggest drawback is that tile is much heavier than other roofing materials.
 The extra weight requires more structural support.
 If your roof wasn't designed for tile, the additional cost to strengthen the structure could prove prohibitive.